WebFormsCore/WebFormsCore/README.md

 In comparison to WebForms, there are a few changes:

 - **Targets .NET Framework 4.7.2 and NET 6.0**
-  You can use WebForms Core on .NET (ASP.NET Core) and .NET Framework (ASP.NET and OWIN) 🎉
+  You can use WebForms Core on .NET and .NET Framework 🎉
 - **NativeAOT support**
   WebForms Core supports Native AOT compilation for .NET 8.0 (preview 2 or higher).
 - **Rendering is asynchronous**